-The endowment with capital of a charitable foundation in Germany by the founder or donor is tax-exempt from inheritance and gift tax provided that the foundation maintains its charitable status for at least 10 years.
+The endowment with capital of a charitable foundation in Germany by the founder or donor is exempt from inheritance and gift tax provided that the foundation maintains its charitable status for at least 10 years.
+Under further prerequisites this can also apply to foreign charitable foundations.